 From a mom of four, I’m here to tell you that you CAN do a family devotional time with your toddler without losing your mind.

 These three tips will absolutely help you be successful so you can give your young children a great foundation of faith.

-When you have young kids, sometimes even the thought of doing devotions as a family is exhausting!
+When you have toddlers and young children, sometimes even the thought of doing devotions as a family is exhausting!

-But as a mom who wants to make God’s Word a priority, I realize that hard things are worth it!
-Maybe you’re in this same place!
+But as moms who wants to make God’s Word a priority, we realize that hard things are worth it.

-Over eight years time and four babies, my husband and I have found a few ways to manage the chaos that seem to ensue the moment we attempt to gather everyone together!
+Over eight years time and four babies, my husband and I have found a few ways to manage the chaos that seem to ensue the moment we attempt to gather everyone together for family devotions.

 I like to use alliteration because it helps me remember, so I give you the three “B”s of family devotions!

 There are many free resources on the internet that you can use for devotions, but not all of them are good or full of truth.
 Ask your pastor or children’s ministry director at your church or a trusted friend or family member for recommendations of Biblically accurate resources.

 Otherwise you might end up like me, printing out a Scripture memory activity for my kids only to realize it was asking me to utilize verses from a non-Christian publication (I look more closely now!).